Leg disorders caused by venous insufficiency

 Symptoms of venous insufficiency in the legs

-• Swelling in feet, knees, and legs
+• Swelling of feet, knees, and legs

 • Numbness or loss of sensation in the feet

-• Reddish spots on feet and legs
+• Reddish dots on feet and legs

-• Nighttime leg cramps
+• Night leg cramps

-• Heaviness or fatigue in legs
+• Heaviness in the legs

-• Constant urge to move legs
+• A constant need to move the legs

 The consequences of venous insufficiency in the legs